Promoting and Enhancing Good Nutrition in Food Pantries

 Contact Bill McKelvey, McKelveyWA@missouri.edu, for more information.

-This project is supported by Agriculture and Food Research Initiative Grant No. 2010-85216-20645 from the USDA National Institute of Food and Agriculture, Human Nutrition and Obesity Program – 93330.
+This project was supported by Agriculture and Food Research Initiative Grant No. 2010-85216-20645 from the USDA National Institute of Food and Agriculture, Human Nutrition and Obesity Program – 93330.